Stock Dividend Overview

 A business typically issues a stock dividend when it does not have sufficient cash to pay out a normal dividend, and so resorts to a "paper" distribution of additional shares to shareholders.
 A stock dividend is never treated as a liability of the issuer, since the issuance does not reduce assets.
 Consequently, this type of dividend cannot realistically be considered a distribution of assets to shareholders.

 When there is a stock dividend, the related accounting is to transfer from retained earnings to the capital stock and additional paid-in capital accounts an amount equal to the fair value of the additional shares issued.
-The fair value of the additional shares issued is based on their market value after the dividend is declared.
+This fair value is based on their market value after the dividend is declared.

 Stock Dividend Example